 The following evidence-based objectives and strategies outline how we plan to meet the requirements for local government that have come from the 2015 Royal Commission into Family Violence.
-They also outline how we will achieve our vision: where all people in Maribyrnong flourish and live free from violence and discrimination and have equal status, rights, opportunities, representation
+They also outline how we will achieve our vision: where all people in Maribyrnong flourish and live free from violence and discrimination and have equal status, rights, opportunities, representation and respect, regardless of their gender.

-The Strategy will be accompanied by detailed 2-year action plans.
-Council will make amendments to the Strategies and Actions as
+The Gender Equity Strategy 2030 will be accompanied by detailed 2-year action plans.
+Council will make amendments to the Strategies and Actions as novel State legislation becomes enacted (such as the Victorian Government Gender Equality Bill, currently in draft).